 The strength of our Group continues to emanate from our genuine commitment to a long-term future.
-This provides the vision and willingness to invest in assets for their longterm value creation and the staying power to ride through shorter-term cycles in the economy without compromising the quality of our products and services.
+This provides the vision and willingness to invest in assets for their long-term value creation and the staying power to ride through shorter-term cycles in the economy without compromising the quality of our products and services.
 In the volatile economic circumstances that we regularly encounter in today's environment, this commitment has enabled us to make investment and capital expenditure decisions with a very long-term outlook and to maintain our service quality and the continuity of our people.
 With this in mind, I remain optimistic that we are continuing to chart a course which will maximise the quality and value of our assets and deliver long-term returns to our shareholders.
-While the trends have been weak, our business has performed relatively well, mainly due to the stable returns of our property leasing business.